Linear and nonlinear parabolic forward-backward problems: Introduction

-In particular, for solutions with such regularity, \eqref{eq:eq0} holds in a strong sense, almost everywhere and the various boundary conditions hold in the usual sense of traces, almost everywhere.
-We first state a result concerning the well-posedness in $\qone$ of the linear version of \eqref{eq:eq0} around the linear shear flow, \emph{up to two orthogonality conditions} (see comments below).
-Although equation \eqref{eq:shear} below has been thoroughly investigated, as we recall in \cref{sec:comments} below, we could not find this statement in the existing literature.
+In particular, for solutions with such regularity, equation \eqref{eq:eq0-uux} or its linear version $y\p_x u - \p_{yy} u = f$ hold in a strong sense, almost everywhere and the various boundary conditions hold in the usual sense of traces.
+We first state a result concerning the well-posedness in $\qone$ of the stationary Kolmogorov equation (see \eqref{eq:shear} below), \emph{up to two orthogonality conditions} (see comments below).
+Although equation~\eqref{eq:shear} has been thoroughly investigated, as we recall in \cref{sec:comments}, we could not find this statement in the existing literature.